AirTrain (San Francisco International Airport)

 AirTrain is a fully automated people mover at San Francisco International Airport (SFO) that opened on February 24, 2003.
 It operates 24 hours a day on two separate lines, covering a total of 3 mi.
-The service charges no fares, but funded by a fee charged to rental car customers.
+The service charges no fares; it is funded by a fee charged to rental car customers.
 The system is located outside of the sterile area of each terminal, meaning passengers must exit and re-enter through a security checkpoint when using AirTrain to travel between terminals.